manishmeganathan/ethereum-todolist/README.md

-# blockchain-todolist-web
+# ethereum-todolist-web
-A to-do list web application powered by the Ethereum blockchain
+A distributed web application for a simple to-do list powered by Ethereum Smart Contracts.